-- Counselors and child study team members will check, monitor, and respond to voicemail and email messages on a daily basis. - Psychological first aid will be provided as necessary.
+- Counselors and child study team members will check, monitor, and respond to voicemail - and email messages on a daily basis. - Psychological first aid will be provided as necessary. - Completes student wellness call for attendance.
+(See Attendance)

 C. Other Core Operations